ADHD animal models with unknown dopamine alteration

 - in the hippocampus

-- Noradrenaline turnover reduced
+- Noradrenaline turnover reduced2

-- MOPEG decreases in the striatum
+- MOPEG decreases in the striatum2

 The STS gene is a gene candidate for ADHD.